 Lounging around in swimming pools and hot springs is a national pastime in Iceland.
 Instead of going to the pub or the park, Icelanders like to gather in their local pool to get fresh air, exercise and discuss world matters in the hot tub.
 There is no better way to get in touch with the nation than in the pools and hot springs found everywhere you go in Iceland.
-Here are our favourites!
+Here are our favorite hot springs and hot tubs!

 Located in the idyllic town of Hveragerði, the Laugarskarð swimming pool was built by volunteers in 1938.
 The pool is a 50m long flow-through pool and is heated with thermal steam which ensures the purity of the water and some say gives it healing power.
 The pool has a warm, shallow sitting pool, a children’s pool, along with a hot tub with electronic massage as well as a natural sauna built over a hot spring.
 Built in a small valley, the pool is shielded from the sterner elements of Icelandic weather and offers a beautiful view over the surrounding mountains.